evykassirer/notes/cs341/341notes.md

 Let's look at some algorithms:

-- cycle problem: does G contain a cycle? (decisionp problem)
+- cycle problem: does G contain a cycle? (decision problem)
  - use DFS, only tree edges -> no, if any back/forward/cross edges -> yes
  - complexity is n+m, size(I) is theta(n+m)
  - polytime